John Charles: Return to Leeds United

 Following his time at Juventus, Don Revie paid a club record £53,000 to secure the return of Charles to Yorkshire.
 As a result of the excitement this created, Leeds United raised admission prices for the start of the 1962–63 season.
 Charles second spell at Elland Road was less successful.
 After five years in Italy, he found it difficult to adjust to life and football back in Britain.

 Roma

 After 11 games and three goals – a shadow of his former strike rate – Charles was sold for £70,000 to Roma.
 Initially, the move was a success and Charles scored within fifteen minutes of his first game for Roma, in a match against Bologna.
 The early promise was never fulfilled, however, and Charles was on the move again a year later.

 Later career

 He left to join Cardiff City where he stayed until 1966, which marked the end of his league career.
-He later became manager of Hereford United, Merthyr Tydfil and the Swansea City youth team, and technical director of the Canadian team Hamilton Steelers, who he became coach of midway through the 1987 season.
+He later became manager of Hereford United, Merthyr Tydfil and the Swansea City youth team, and technical director of the Canadian team Hamilton Steelers, whom he became coach of midway through the 1987 season.